open-pioneer/trails-starter/docs/tutorials/HowToUseAService.md

 In this section, we will customize the `empty` app's UI (in `src/apps/empty`).
 At the time of this writing, the framework does not contain a lot of builtin services we could use for our example, so the following use case is somewhat constructed.

-Consider an app embedded as a custom component into some site.
+Consider an app embedded as a custom element into some site.
-It can be useful to change the component's attributes from inside the application, for example to allow the surrounding site to apply different styles to the component (e.g. by using [attribute selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors)).
+It can be useful to change the element's attributes from inside the application, for example to allow the surrounding site to apply different styles to the element (e.g. by using [attribute selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors)).

 Our objective in this section is to add a custom attribute to the component by pressing a button in our app's UI.
 By default, services or UI components inside the app do not get a reference to the app's custom element.